 UConn's required core curriculum (36 credits) consists of integrated coursework and milestone experiences to provide a broad foundation and understanding across functional business areas, and to develop perspectives and capabilities to lead and manage the complexity of business organizations in a dynamic global environment.
 Its breadth and perspective complements deep functional knowledge gained from concentrations or other graduate degrees.
 Courses in the required curriculum consist of three broad areas: business foundations, core functional knowledge, and finally business leadership with a focus on self-leadership, ethics and sustainability.

-The required curriculum is completed primarily in an eight-month cohort, with coursework delivered in 1.5-credit modules from August through May.
+The required curriculum is completed primarily in a student's first academic year, with coursework delivered in both 3 credit courses and 1.5-credit modules from August through May.
+A portion of required core courses would be taken by students in their second year in the program.
 Knowledge from these courses is then applied in a required experiential learning milestone prior to graduation.

 Business Foundations course modules cover fundamental concepts and skills for dealing with quantitative business information, and key concepts and institutions that construct the environment in which businesses operate.
-7.5 required credits and one required milestone.
 Learn More.

 Core Functional Knowledge

 Core Functional Knowledge modules address core concepts applicable to the key functional business areas of marketing, operations, IT, accounting, and finance in which much of the "business" of business occurs.
 Strong business leaders have a solid understanding of all of these areas in order to integrate their functional responsibilities with others in an organization.
 Course content and sequencing is designed to provide an integrated perspective.
 Learn More.